tiago-pires/wp-candidate-test/readme.md

 ## Expectations

 - The test must be completed solely by you.
 Use any coding tools and resources that you are familiar with to simulate authentic dev conditions.
-- We expect this task to be done in up to 45min.
+- We expect this task to be done in up to 30 min.
+We will allow extra 15 mins at our discretion (depending on how close the candidate is to completing the task).